onflow/flow/flips/20220111-node-operator-network-joining-improvements.md

 - Continue with normal module initialization.

 The following CLI arguments will be added:
-- startup-epoch-counter: The epoch in which to start the node.
+- `startup-epoch-counter`: The epoch in which to start the node.
-- startup-epoch-phase: The phase within the specified epoch in which to start the node.
+- `startup-epoch-phase`: The phase within the specified epoch in which to start the node.
-- root-snapshot-dir: Directory where downloaded root snapshot should be saved when using the dynamic join functionality.
+- `root-snapshot-dir`: Directory where downloaded root snapshot should be saved when using the dynamic join functionality.
-- dynamic-join: When enabled start node using mechanism described above.
+- `dynamic-join`: When enabled start node using mechanism described above.

 ### Flow-CLI Additions